 Tip 2: Wannsee-Babelsberg Route

-This route crosses the Dahlem Route, but is definitely worth another day.
-It is a real lakes route: You ride along the banks of the great Wannsee and the Havel and on the way back, you pass the Griebnitzsee and the Stölpchensee.
-In between, you cycle right through the UNESCO World Heritage Site "Palaces and Parks of Potsdam and Berlin" and past places steeped in history.
-And again: Don’t forget your swimwear!
+This route crosses the Dahlem Route - and is also part of the Southwest Cycle Routes - but is definitely worth an extra day.
+It is a real lakes route: You cycle along the shore promenade of the large Wannsee and the Havel and on the way back via the Griebnitzsee and Stölpchensee.
+In between, you cycle through the centre of the UNESCO World Heritage "Palaces and Parks of Potsdam and Berlin" and past places steeped in history.
+Here too: pack your swimming gear.

 Wannsee Babelsberg Route